DevExpress/dotnet-eud/README.md

 We have also compiled this End-User Documentation into a sample website available at [devexpress.github.io/dotnet-eud](https://devexpress.github.io/dotnet-eud/).

 ## Document Format and Supported Output Types
-All documents in this repository are markdown files, which are easy to edit, reuse or convert to other formats.
+Documents in this repository are written in markdown.

+You can select individual documents, modify them as needed, and convert to required file formats.

-The [docfx.json](docfx.json) file allows you to create a website using the [DocFX](https://dotnet.github.io/docfx/) documentation generation tool.
+The repository includes a [docfx.json](docfx.json) file, which enables you to convert a set of topics to an HTML website or a PDF file using [DocFX](https://dotnet.github.io/docfx/) and [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf).

-## Build Your Own Documentation Website
+## Build an HTML Website
 To create a documentation website for your application:

 - Download and install the [latest version of DocFX](https://github.com/dotnet/docfx/releases).